 So we are offering them for sale to our Members Only, prior to putting them in our on-line Book Store.
 See the list HERE (will need to login first.)
 Updated 18 Oct 2020

 Spring 2021 classes for SRJC are now all on-line!

 There are six classes beginning mid-January, so check out the listing and sign-up now.

-In addition to a monthly in-depth article, she also includes information about local meetings (or cancellations, in this case) and links to on-line events.
-For April she highlighted several websites that will help to dispel the boredom of being cooped up at home.
-She shared the links for Roots Tech, the Legacy To-Do List and Maureen Taylor’s book about fashions of the 1860’s.
+In the April issue of our SCGS newsletter, our Editor, Cindy Brennan, highlighted several websites that will help to dispel the boredom of being cooped up at home.
+She shared the links for the Legacy To-Do List and Maureen Taylor’s book about fashions of the 1860’s.
 The New England Historic Genealogical Society (NEHGS) has a large number of free webinars, how-to’s and more, that can be accessed remotely.
 You can sign up for a Free Guest Account to begin taking advantage of this offer.
 CLICK HERE.

 You can find many other opportunities to learn new methods of research and right now many of them are free.
 So go exploring!
 Here are a few more to get you started …

 California Genealogical Society is offering on-line versions of some of their Special Interest Groups and Classes.
 Check out their listing on our North Bay Events page.